-- If combined air and water temperature is 90 degrees or less then you must row accompanied by a coaching launch or with four sweep rowers (four oars), or two scullers (four oars).
-Two scullers can be two singles or a double. - For average bay temperature of 52 in winter, then if air temp is less than 38 degrees, follow the four oar rule. - At this temp your hands will be pretty cold without gloves or poggies. - No single sculling without partner boat or coaching launch if Four Oar rule is in effect.
-This can be often early in the morning during winter.
-Just be sure to row with a partner. - iv.
+- For average bay temperature of 52 F degrees in winter, then if air temp is less than 38 F degrees, follow the four oar rule. - At this temp your hands will be pretty cold without gloves or poggies. - No single sculling without a coaching launch if Four Oar rule is in effect.
+This can often be early in the morning during winter. - iv.
 Rowers Submerged For our bay the target maximum time for removing rowers floating in the water is 15 minutes.
 If you are not confident in your abilities to self-rescue from a sculling boat flip then only row with a partner ("Buddy System") boat or accompanied by a coaching launch.
-A life jacket keeps you floating but does not protect from hypothermia. - Hypothermia occurs when a victim is subject to cold temperatures, cold water, ice or snow.
-There is potential danger for hypothermia when the water temperature is below 80 degrees and very dangerous when the water temperature is below 50 degrees.
+A life jacket keeps you floating but does not protect you from hypothermia. - Hypothermia occurs when a victim is subject to cold temperatures, cold water, ice or snow.
+There is potential danger for hypothermia when the water temperature is below 80 F degrees and very dangerous when the water temperature is below 50 F degrees.
 Symptoms include feeling cold, turn bluish and shivering, and followed by numbness, apathy, lethargy, disorientation and loss of mental capacity.